Ahmadhassan147/ISLAMIA-UNIVERSITY-OF-BAHAWALPUR-IUB-Clone/README.md

 ## Acknowledgments

-- Thanks to Islamia University Bahawalpur for providing the inspiration for this project..
+- Thanks to Islamia University Bahawalpur for providing the inspiration for this project.